THE WARRANTY OF HABITABILITY

 Removing or abating lead paint

 If your home has lead paint that is creating a hazard, you can use all of the ways described in this section to force your landlord to remove it, such as withholding your rent or asking for a rent abatement.
+The law also requires owners of apartment buildings to follow lead-safe maintenance requirements.
+Cite: N.J.A.C.
+5:10-6.6.

 Lead poisoning is a serious health hazard.
 If you or your children test for high levels of lead in your blood, there may be lead paint in your apartment or home or the dirt outside.
 You should immediately get advice and help from Legal Services on how to force your landlord to remove the lead paint as quickly as possible.
 You can also contact a private attorney to discuss whether or not you can sue your landlord for damages for harm caused by lead paint.